ethansimrm/yahtzee-strategist/README.md

 # yahtzee-strategist

-This is a strategy planner for the first round of Yahtzee - a game where you have five dice and you need to hold some strategically - and reroll the others - to get the desired total.
+This is my strategy planner for the first round of Yahtzee - a game where you have five dice and you need to hold some strategically - and reroll the others - to get the desired total.
 It uses a brute-force approach.

 You can play it at https://cardgames.io/yahtzee/, and see how this planner might help you (or probably confirm what you're already inclined to do).